mmanchee/BugLister/README.md

   * Type "dotnet restore" to get bin and obj files
   * Type "dotnet run" in GitBash to run the program
   * Have fun with BugLister <!-- TITLE HERE -->

+### Database Setup
+* Setup with SQL statements
+  * Enter the following code into your SQL database and run.
+    *
+  * Go to appsettings.json and change the password if needed.

+* Setup with SQL Import
+  * MySQL
+    * In the Navigator > Administration window, select Data Import/Restore.
+    * In Import Options select Import from Self-Contained File.
+    * Navigate to the file.
+    * Under Default Schema to be Imported To, select the New button.
+      * Enter 'buglister' as the name of your database.
+      * Click Ok.
+    * Click Start Import.
+  * Go to appsettings.json and change the password if needed.

 ## Known Bugs